livelovelearn/CS7641_Machine_Learning/yliu723-2/README.txt

 1. The analysis was done with the ABAGAIL package, which can be downloaded from https://github.com/pushkar/ABAGAIL.
 2. The plots were generated using python matplotlib.

 II.
-Dataset and optimization problems:
+Dataset and Randomized Optimization problems:
 1. The dataset used for finding weights for a neural network is the Breast-Cancer-Wisconsin data as used in Assignment1.
 The data has been preprocessed to remove entries with missing values.
 The data file is included with this submission with the name "breast-cancer-wisconsin.data"
 2. The three optimization problems used for testing the four search algorithms (RHC, SA, GA and MIMIC) are: (i) One-Max (ii) Traveling salesman (iii) Knapsack.